Brief us your requirements below, and let's connect

 alsoRead

 These features are the reasons why RDBMS is widely used across the world.
 In simple words, RDBMS is the software system that allows storing data in the form of tables.
-As we discussed, data stored within RDBMS is in the form of rows and columns and this kind of a setup is often referred to as tuples and attributes.
+As we discussed, data stored within RDBMS is in the form of rows and columns and this kind of setup is often referred to as tuples and attributes.

 We have understood the definition and the features of RDBMS.
 Let us now take a look at the function of RDBMS.

-Some of the most popular Relational databases in 2023 are as follows:
+Some of the most popular Relational databases in 2025 are as follows:

 With DBMS, data is stored as a file, while RDBMS stores data in the form of tables.